syncfusion-content/javascript-docs/js/Slider/Behaviour-Settings.md

 ## Height

 By default, **Slider** renders with a height of 14px.
-You can change the **Slider** height using **height** property.
-Specify the value for this property in string format.
+You can change the **Slider** height using **height** property.You can specify the value for this property in number or string format.

 ## Width

 By default, **Slider** widget renders with 100% width.
-You can customize the width of the Slider using **width** property.
-Specify the value for this property in string format.
+You can customize the width of the Slider using **width** property.You can specify the value for this property in number or string format.

 The following steps explains you on how to configure the **height** and **width** of the **Slider**.

-In an HTML page, add a &lt;div&gt; element to render it as a Slider widget.
+In a HTML page, add a &lt;div&gt; element to render it as a Slider widget.

 {% highlight html %}